gtech-mulearn/IEEE-LAUNCHPAD/profiles/anjalinandanavp-2@mulearn.md

 ### About Me

->My name is Anjali Nandana V P, I am a BTech CSE graduate.
+>I'm Anjali Nandana V P, a BTech CSE graduate and a Cybersecurity and Robotics enthusiast.
 During my time in college, I actively participated in various events and took on leadership roles, organizing and coordinating various activities.
 These experiences have honed my abilities in teamwork, event planning, and effective communication.
 I take pride in my capability to lead teams, ensuring that projects are completed successfully and on time.In addition to my technical skills and leadership abilities, I am highly motivated and eager to continuously learn and grow in my field.
 I believe in staying updated with the latest technological advancements and am committed to applying my knowledge and skills to real-world challenges.
 My goal is to contribute effectively to any team I am part of, leveraging my strengths and enthusiasm for engineering to achieve remarkable results.I am currently exploring the world of cybersecurity and ethical hacking.

 ## Portfolio Highlights